-Council For The Development of French In Louisiana (CODOFIL) French Study Programs in Belgium, France,
+Council For The Development of French In Louisiana (CODOFIL)

 French Study Programs in Belgium, France, and Quebec

 LSUS is a member of the CODOFIL Consortium of Colleges and Universities, which promotes the study of French in Louisiana.
 Students who major in French or French Education may qualify for a CODOFIL scholarship to study for a summer or a year in Belgium, France, Quebec, or the Maritime Provinces.
 Contact Foreign Languages for more information 318.797.5198.